A license agreement for each resource is entered into by and between the publisher/vendor and each of the subscribing consortium members.

 Data Mining and Indexing

-The license should allow Authorised Users for Educational Purposes only to use the Licensed Material to perform and engage in text mining/ data mining activities for academic research and other Educational Purposes:
+The license should allow use of the Licensed Material to perform and engage in text mining/ data mining activities.

 Consortium Luxembourg would like to avoid historical (print) subscription-based pricing models for e-journal / e-book packages.